Affirmative action in the United States: Students for Fair Admissions

-In June 2023, on further appeal, a majority of the Supreme Court actually found in favor of SFFA, ruling that the practice was unconstitutional and that when favoring black and Hispanic applicants the university did disadvantage Asian applicants in the admissions process as the process was a "zero sum" game where the granting of preferences to some minorities due to their race necessarily disadvantaged others because of their race.
+While the case was ongoing, In August 2020, the US Department of Justice notified Yale University of its findings that Yale illegally discriminates against Asian American and white applicants and demanded Yale cease using race or national origin in its upcoming 2020–2021 undergraduate admissions cycles.
+Yale issued a statement viewing the allegation as "baseless" and "rushed" and "will not change its admissions processes in response to today's letter because the DOJ is seeking to impose a standard that is inconsistent with existing law".

-In August 2020, the US Department of Justice notified Yale University of its findings that Yale illegally discriminates against Asian American and white applicants and demanded Yale cease using race or national origin in its upcoming 2020–2021 undergraduate admissions cycles.
-Yale has issued a statement viewing the allegation as "baseless" and "rushed" and "will not change its admissions processes in response to today's letter because the DOJ is seeking to impose a standard that is inconsistent with existing law".
+In June 2023, the Supreme Court reversed the lower-court rulings against SFFA, ruling that Harvard's discriminatory practices were indeed unconstitutional and that when favoring black and Hispanic applicants the university did disadvantage Asian applicants in the admissions process, as the process is a "zero sum" game where the granting of preferences to some minorities due to their race necessarily disadvantages others because of their race.
+The Court held that affirmative action programs "lack sufficiently focused and measurable objectives warranting the use of race, unavoidably employ race in a negative manner, involve racial stereotyping, and lack meaningful end points.
+We have never permitted admissions programs to work in that way, and we will not do so today".

-Numerous myths and misperceptions regarding affirmative actions shape public opinion on the issue.
-These misperceptions often shape public opinion on specific cases as well.
-For example, in Students for Fair Admissions, the conflation of two separate issues—Harvard University's affirmative action policy and specific claims of discrimination by Harvard University – colors some people's judgements on affirmative action as a whole.
-Such conflation allows "longstanding myths about affirmative action and socially salient racial stereotypes concerning who does, and does not, belong in elite institutions of higher education" to prosper.
-Hence, it is often difficult for public opinion polls on cases, let alone the general issue of affirmative action, to be unaffected by such myths.
+The decision was controversial among the general public, potentially due to the conflation of two separate issues — Harvard University's affirmative action policy and specific claims of discrimination by Harvard University – affecting some people's judgements on affirmative action as a whole.